-- 1. Make sure you are parked on level ground and are well clear of obstacles and overhead power cables. - 2.
-Using the hydraulic tilt ram ensure that the boom is level. - 3.
-Raise the boom to the top of the height mast ensuring that the centre section hits both rubber stops (Fig. 19). - 4.
-Fold outer sections in to 12 metres. - 5.
-Fold inner sections in until boom touches the vertical plates on the front boom rests. - 6.
-Lower boom right down into boom rests ensuring all the pressure is off the hydraulics and it is seated into the rear rests.
+1. Make sure you are parked on level ground and are well clear of obstacles and overhead power cables.

+2. Using the hydraulic tilt ram ensure that the boom is level.

+3. Raise the boom so that the mark on the lift ram comes above the top rail on the height mast.

+4. Fold outer sections in (if applicable).

+5. Fold inner sections in until boom touches the vertical plates on the front boom rests.

+6. Lower boom right down into boom rests ensuring all the pressure is off the hydraulics.

+Fig. 23 Front boom rests

+Hydraulic break-back

-On some variants the second fold rams may have a hydraulic break-back incorporated as a safety precaution.
-E.g. If the boom tips have been removed from the 24m boom for spraying at 20m.
-If the break-back is activated, the hydraulic pressure will be lost out of the second fold rams and so it is important to re-pressurise by activating the outer section lever or switch.
+The second fold rams may have a hydraulic break-back incorporated as a safety precaution (e.g. If the boom tips have been removed from the 24m boom for spraying at 18m).
+If the break-back is activated, the hydraulic pressure will be lost from the second fold rams and so it is important to repressurise by activating the outer section lever or switch.